There are many different types of software for additive manufacturing, and it can be tough to decide which one is the correct one for you.

 It provides a subscription plan or perceptual plan according to project requirements.

-The subscription plan varies depending on your business module; it includes different versions of NX CAD and CAM tools for axis milling and turning, and each version offers
+The subscription plan varies depending on your business module; it includes different versions of NX CAD and CAM tools for axis milling and turning, and each version offers different pricing options.
+The price varies between $174/month to $716/month.

-- It is more user-friendly and customizable.
+- It is intuitive, user-friendly, and customizable.

 - It also provides better tracking of who has parts open, who has signed in for each process, and the history of changes.